Does Blonde Roast Have More Caffeine?

 During roasting, coffee beans are subjected to varying temperatures to achieve the various roast profiles with dark roasts facing higher temperatures than lighter roasts.
 Consequently, there is an unending debate about the caffeine level in lighter roasts as compared to dark roasts.

-This page discusses what is blonde roast coffee, how to make espresso with blonde roast coffee, and the strength and caffeine content in blonde coffee as compared to the darker roasts.
+This page discusses what is blonde roast coffee, how to make espresso with blonde roast coffee, and the strength and caffeine content of blonde coffee as compared to darker roasts.

-No, both blonde roast coffee and dark roasts have a comparable caffeine content as the loss of caffeine during roasting is insignificant.
-Moreover, blonde roast coffee beans are denser than the darker beans hence for the same grams of coffee, you need more of the darker beans which cancels out the slight difference in the caffeine content.
+Moreover, blonde roast coffee beans are denser and heavier than the darker beans hence for the same grams of coffee, you need more of the darker beans which cancels out the slight difference in the caffeine content.

 Studies have shown that caffeine degrades marginally during roasting.
 The reduction in the caffeine content from a light roast to a dark roast is quite small.

 However, other chemical and physical aspects of the bean undergo significant changes throughout the roasting process.
 The beans lose their density and sweetness and expand in volume as the roast temperature increases.

-Therefore, blonde roast beans are denser but smaller in size than dark roast beans.
+Therefore, blonde roast beans are heavier and denser but smaller-sized than dark roast coffee beans.
 To measure let’s say 30 grams of both beans, you need more beans from the dark roast.

 The fact that you need more beans from the dark roast makes up for the difference in caffeine content.

-The difference in caffeine content between a blonde roast and a dark roast is negligible when using the same amounts of beans, for example, 30 grams of both roasts have comparable amounts of caffeine.
+The difference in caffeine content between a blonde roast and a dark roast is negligible when using the same quantity of coffee beans.
+For example, 30 grams of both roasts have comparable amounts of caffeine.

 What is Blonde Roast Coffee?